vbookshelf/Offline-MedAi-Console/README.md

 # Offline MedAi Console
 <strong>A multimodal Ai collaborator for clinicians.
 Powered by MedGemma.</strong>
->
-> Prototype - For demonstration, education and inspiration

 YouTube Video:<br>
 Introducing the Offline MedAi Console | Powered by MedGemma<br>